Dowell-Lab/DAStk/README.md

 # DAStk

 The Differential [ATAC-seq](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/) Toolkit (DAStk) is a set of command-line tools to aid analyzing differential ATAC-seq data.
 By leveraging changes in accessible chromatin, we can detect significant changes in transcription factor (TF) activity.
 This is a simple but powerful tool for cellular perturbation analysis.
-In fact, the applications of DAStk are not necessarily limited to ATAC-seq, but can extend to comparing any pair of bedGraphs containing regions of interest, like transcription regulatory elements (TRE) from nascent transcription assays like PRO-seq, or others like ChIP-seq peaks.
+In fact, the applications of DAStk are not necessarily limited to ATAC-seq, but can extend to comparing any pair of bedGraphs containing regions of interest, e.g. transcription regulatory elements (TRE) from nascent transcription assays like PRO-seq, or others like ChIP-seq peaks.

 You will need the following inputs: